ms/buildtogether.tech/src/automation/index.md

 ---
 title: "Automation"
-lede: "Because computers are better than epople at repeating things"
+lede: "Because computers are better than people at repeating things"
 template: page
 ---